cwbicknese/hello-world/read.md

 Once logged in as a customer, you will be brought to the dashboard.
 Here, you may type in the search fields the requirements for your hotel, including the location, the price, and the nights.
 After entering these requirements and clicking search, you will see a list of hotels along with a map displaying those hotels.
-You may click the button at the top left corner of the list to sort the search by price, location, and availability.
+You may click the button at the top left corner of the list to sort the list by price, location, and availability.
 Click on a hotel, either on the list or on the map, and you can see more information about it.
 Click "Book Hotel", and you will be able to enter your payment information to complete the reservation.
-Once your reservation is made, a confirmation message will appear.
+Once your reservation is made, you will be given a confrmation message.

 **Hotel Owner Usage:**